 Through matching, both you and the university find out whether the program you have chosen is a good fit for you, regarding your abilities and aspirations.
 We expect that you have given your decision to apply for this program careful consideration.

-Within a week after receiving your conditional admission letter, you will also receive an e-mail with information about the next step in the process: your matching activity, which will consist of an interview with a member of our Admissions Committee.
+Within a week after receiving your conditional admission letter, you will also receive an e-mail with information about the next step in the process: your matching activity, which will consist of a virtual small-scale, group matching activity.

 Upload the necessary documents

-At this stage, you will log back into your OSIRIS Aanmeld account, and upload the necessary documents for the matching process:
+At this stage, you will log back into your OSIRIS Aanmeld account, and upload the necessary document for the matching process:

 - Application form

-Most of these documents you have uploaded in OSIRIS Aanmeld before.
-If that is the case, you can just upload the same documents again.
-Details about the format and content of the required documents can be found in 'Step 1: Prepare your application documents'.
+Details about the format and content of the required document can be found in 'Step 1: Prepare your application documents'.